Measuring groove depth on a budget

 Steps to Measure Groove Depth:

-- Get a Reticle Ruler
+Reticle Ruler

-Both the reticle ruler and the camera can be found online, costing under £50 in total.
+Both the reticle ruler and the camera can be found online, costing around £50 in total.
 We recommend if you are used to weighing your cutterhead with a spring scale, start with 13g, and then measure and adjust accordingly using the simple method above.

 Hopefully this helps cutters get even better cutting results without having to spend a small fortune.